mogensen/docker-handson-training/3-Docker-swarm/Exercises.md

 **[Consider!]** Take a moment to consider what will happen if you scale the redis cache instead of the vote application.

 **Hint:** The worker connects to the redis by using the redis service dns name.
-This results the worker only connection to a random instance of redis, and not to a redis cluster or to all redis instances.
+This results in that the worker only connection to a random instance of redis, and not to a redis cluster or to all redis instances.
 The same is the case for the PostgreSQL database.
-The votes may end in one database, but the result app could be looking in another instance.
+The votes may end in one redis cache, but the result app could be looking in another instance.

 ## Network security